Playing from behind is nothing new for the East Union boys soccer team.

 “Usually when I get the ball I move quick on the first touch so it’s easier for me to get past the defenders and take the shot,” Hurtado said.

 It was more of the same on his go-ahead score, only this time it was Tyler Soulier who found a crack in the defense to deliver the pass.
-Hurtado snuck behind the defense with a single tough and crushed it by Herrera.
+Hurtado snuck behind the defense with a single touch and crushed it by Herrera.

 “With the three midfielders we have, any of them can score at any time,” Green said of Hurtado, Garcia and Soto.
 “They’re a perfect triangle together, and they just know how to find each other.
 It doesn’t always pay off, but they don’t quit.”